 Following screenshots show how you can set permission on a resource in Cerebrata and how to visually identify if a resource is locked with “Read Only” or “Read Write” permissions.

-In this blog, we understood how Cerebrata Cerulean can be used to protect your Azure resources from accidental deletes and updates.
+In this blog, we understood how Cerebrata can be used to protect your Azure resources from accidental deletes and updates.

-Cerebrata Cerulean enables you to manage your Azure Cosmos DB accounts (SQL API, Gremlin API and Table API), Service Bus Namespaces, Cognitive Search Service accounts, Redis Cache accounts, and much more.
+Cerebrata enables you to manage your Azure Cosmos DB accounts (SQL API, Gremlin API and Table API), Service Bus Namespaces, Cognitive Search Service accounts, Redis Cache accounts, and much more.
 It is also cross-platform so that you can manage your Azure resources from a platform of your choice – Windows, Mac, or Linux.